 Chili Powder – Adding Heat and Flavor to your Food

-Chili powder, made from the roasted and/or dried fruit of dozens of species in the Capsicum grouping, is a potent dust useful to many world cuisines.
-While chilies are native to South America, it is difficult to classify the peppers or the resulting powder under one native region – chilies are the most widely grown spice in the world, and have infiltrated countless kitchens across the globe.
+Chili powder, made from the roasted and/or dried fruit of dozens of species in the Capsicum family, is a potent powder that enhances many global cuisines.
+While chilies are native to South America, it’s challenging to classify the peppers or the resulting powder under a single native region.
+Chilies are the most widely grown spice in the world and have infiltrated countless kitchens across the globe.

 Characteristics

-Chilies are the fruits of a class of small, sometimes woody shrubs which tend to prefer warm growing conditions.
-Though the structure can differ slightly depending on variety, the basic make-up of the fruit is the same: a deep hued skin covering a layer of moist flesh, which surrounds a pith-like tissue and seeds at the center.
-Chilies get their heat from the powerful chemical capsaicin, which protects the seeds from animals.
-This defense tends only to effect mammals as the pith, flesh, and stems must be ruptured by chewing to release their chemical attack – birds or creatures which do not chew will not be as affected by this potent security system.
+Chilies are the fruits of a class of small, sometimes woody shrubs that tend to prefer warm growing conditions.
+Though the structure can vary slightly depending on the variety, the basic composition of the fruit remains the same: a deep-hued skin covering a layer of moist flesh, which surrounds pith-like tissue and seeds at the center.
+Chilies derive their heat from the powerful chemical capsaicin, which protects the seeds from animals.
+This defense primarily affects mammals, as the pith, flesh, and stems must be ruptured by chewing to release the chemical.
+Birds or creatures that don’t chew are less affected by this potent defense mechanism.

-Capsaicin, for several natural reasons, is more concentrated and strong in fruits which grow in high temperatures.
-Growing conditions, genetic make-up, plant care, and environment can all effect the potency of the plant, so be careful – not all chilies are created equal.
+Capsaicin is naturally more concentrated and stronger in fruits that grow in high temperatures.
+Growing conditions, genetic makeup, plant care, and environment all influence the potency of the plant.
+Be cautious – not all chilies are created equal.

-Chili powder is generally very pungent, with plenty of heat in the mouth and nostrils.
+Chili powder is generally very pungent, delivering a strong heat to both the mouth and nostrils.

 Common Uses

-There are two types of chili based powders used in the culinary world. chili powder is simply dried ground chili peppers, and is added to spicy dishes and spice blends in Thai, Indian, Asian, Mexican, Spanish, South American, and American cuisines.
+There are two types of chili-based powders commonly used in the culinary world.
+Chili powder is simply dried, ground chili peppers and is added to spicy dishes and spice blends in Thai, Indian, Asian, Mexican, Spanish, South American, and American cuisines.

-Its close relative, chili powder, is a blend of several ingredients which often include chili powder.
-Chili powder is used primarily in American and Mexican cuisines, and is generally a blend of several ground chili varieties, cumin, and other spices such as garlic powder, oregano, paprika, or cinnamon; chili varieties used might include ancho, cayenne, chipotle, etc., with the goal being a balance between spicy heat and peppery flavor.
-The ingredients then are roasted or dry cooked in a hot skillet, then ground into a fine powder.
+A close relative, chili powder, is a blend of several ingredients, often including chili powder.
+This blend is used primarily in American and Mexican cuisines and is typically a combination of various ground chili varieties, cumin, and other spices such as garlic powder, oregano, paprika, or cinnamon.
+Chili varieties used may include ancho, cayenne, chipotle, and others, with the goal of balancing spicy heat and peppery flavor.
+The ingredients are roasted or dry-cooked in a hot skillet, then ground into a fine powder.

-Chili powder is used most commonly to flavor – as it should be – chili con carne.
-The blend was likely originated by Indian cooks, who have a history of skill with potent ground spice blends.
+Chili powder is most commonly used to flavor chili con carne.
+This blend was likely originated by Indian cooks, who have a long history of mastering potent ground spice blends.

 Use and Storage

-Chili and chili powders can be found in most supermarkets, grocery, and specialty stores.
-The powder is keeps well when stored in an airtight container out of direct sunlight.
+Chili and chili powders are available in most supermarkets, grocery, and specialty stores.
+The powder keeps well when stored in an airtight container, away from direct sunlight.

-• to heat up salsas or spicy chutney
+• To heat up salsas or spicy chutneys

 Traditional Chili Powder